-Despite special education best practices advocating for the least restrictive option, schools commonly promote conservatorship as the only option for students with intellectual and developmental disabilities.

-The default advice

-from school districts to parents is to urgently obtain a conservatorship especially for those with intellectual and developmental disabilities and who use augmentative alternative communication (AAC).
-Despite special education best practices advocating for the least restrictive option, schools commonly promote conservatorship as the only option for students with intellectual and developmental disabilities.
+Alless Despite to m ay special education best practices advocating for the least restrictive option, schools commonly promote conservatorship as the only option for students with intellectual and developmental disabilities. for only option for students with intellectual and developmental disabilities.
 With a fear-based message of one choice, parents often choose the sole option offered and file papers to conserve their child.

+The default advice from school districts to parents is to urgently obtain a conservatorship especially for those with intellectual and developmental disabilities and who use augmentative alternative communication (AAC).
+Despite special education best practices advocating for the least restrictive option, schools commonly promote conservatorship as the